cogentcore/core/docs/content/splits.md

 core.NewText(sp).SetText("Second")
 ```

-You can use [[doc:core.Splits.Tiles]] to create 2D arrangements of widgets, without having to nest multiple splits.
-This is simpler because it operates on the same list of child widgets, whereas the nesting approach requires moving child widgets around to switch between different arrangements.
+You can use [[doc:core.Splits.Tiles]] to create 2D arrangements of widgets without having to nest multiple splits:

 ```Go
 sp := core.NewSplits(b)